Careless Whisper: Speech-to-Text Hallucination Harms: Methodology

 \subsection{Audio Segmentation}

-From these participants, we are able to retrieve nearly 40 hours of data from AphasiaBank~\cite{aphasiabank}, of which speech from aphasia speakers makes up nearly 23 hours.
-To run audio files through automated speech recognition services, it is standard practice to feed in one ``utterance'' at a time~\cite{koenecke2020racial}, thus allowing us to \emph{segment} transcriptions on a roughly sentence-level basis.
-After performing this segmentation for each participant, we are left with 13,140 audio segments to input to Whisper.
-Of these audio segments, 7,805 are uttered by individuals in the control group, and 5,335 are uttered by individuals with aphasia.
-The audio segments average 10 seconds across individuals, though individuals with aphasia tend to speak more slowly, resulting audio segments with slightly longer durations (in seconds) but fewer words being uttered.\footnote{Aphasia speakers not only speak slower, they also utter (on average) fewer ground truth words per segment: 12 words (aphasia) versus 16 words (control).
+From these AphasiaBank participants, we retrieved nearly 40 hours of data, of which 23 hours are speech from speakers with aphasia.
+To run audio files through automated speech recognition services, we follow the standard practice of \emph{segmenting} transcriptions on a roughly sentence-level basis; so, each audio input to the Whisper API is only one speech ``utterance'' (about one sentence long)~\cite{koenecke2020racial}.
+After segmenting each participant's speech, we have 13,140 audio segments to input to Whisper, comprising 7,805 and 5,335 audio segments from the control group and aphasic group, respectively.
+The audio segments average 10 seconds across individuals, though individuals with aphasia tend to speak more slowly, resulting in audio segments with slightly longer durations but fewer words being uttered.\footnote{Aphasia speakers not only speak slower, they also utter (on average) fewer ground truth words per segment: 12 words (aphasia) versus 16 words (control).
 In terms of segment duration, aphasia speakers average 15.5 seconds while control speakers average 7.8 seconds.
 Even if we restrict to segments with durations that fall within the overlap of minimum/maximum aphasia/control segments (i.e., removing instances where the control group spoke for relatively few seconds, since there are no comparable aphasia speaker segments with such short durations), we still have longer segments for aphasia speakers (average duration of 15.5 seconds) relative to control speakers (average duration of 13.0 seconds). }